Jonesboro offers access to shopping and the great outdoors

 Lots of retail in nearby Anna

-Retail options in Jonesboro are limited, but Broad Street, the town’s main thoroughfare, is home to a small but well-regarded selection of eateries.
-These include the longstanding Dixie Barbecue diner and quaint Mom’s Kitchen.
-Residents usually head over to Anna to get their shopping done.
-Jonesboro’s larger neighbor has a small historic downtown area and is home to the local Walmart and Kroger supermarket.
-Anna is also home to the nearest major hospital, Deaconess Illinois Union County, a major employer in the area.
+Retail options in Jonesboro are limited, but Broad Street, the town’s main thoroughfare, is home to a small but popular selection of eateries, including the longstanding Dixie Barbecue diner and quaint Mom’s Kitchen.
+Residents usually head over to Anna, Jonesboro’s larger neighbor, to get their shopping done.
+Anna has a small historic downtown area, plus a Walmart and a Kroger.
+It’s also home to the nearest major hospital, Deaconess Illinois Union County, a major employer in the area.

 Anna-Jonesboro public schools

-Jonesboro Elementary School, which serves grades K-8, has an A-minus rating on Niche, while Anna-Jonesboro High School has a C-plus.
-The high school offers dual credit courses through a partnership with Shawnee Community College, which has a campus in east Anna.
+Jonesboro Elementary School serves kindergarten through eighth grade and receives an A-minus rating on Niche, while Anna-Jonesboro High School gets a C-plus.
+The high school offers dual-credit courses through a partnership with Shawnee Community College, which has a campus in Anna.

 The Union County Fair draws crowds every summer

 Events in Jonesboro often overlap with those in Anna.
-The Union County Fair at Anna City Park, held annually since the mid-19th century, features livestock shows, a demolition derby and concerts.
+The Union County Fair at Anna City Park, held annually since the mid-1800s, features livestock shows, a demolition derby and concerts.

 Public transit through Shawnee MTD